dwellkit/dk-be/README.md

 DEVISE USER AUTH DOCS
 =====================
 The following routes are available for use by your client.
-These routes live relative to the path at which this engine is mounted (`auth` by default).
-These routes correspond to the defaults used by the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module for angular.js.

 | path | method | purpose |
 |:-----|:-------|:--------|